Token-Specific Watermarking with Enhanced Detectability and Semantic Coherence for Large Language Models: Experiments

 In this section, we examine the values of \(\gamma\) and \(\delta\) learned by our method for different tokens.
 For each part-of-speech (POS) category, we calculate the mean and standard deviation of \(\gamma\) and \(\delta\) values generated based on \textit{preceding} tokens that are tagged with this category.
 This analysis is conducted on ten texts, each containing 200 tokens that have been watermarked.
 The results are presented in Figure~\ref{fig:delta_gamma}.

 One observation is that when the preceding token is an adjective (ADJ) or a determiner (DET), \(\gamma\) and \(\delta\) tend to be assigned lower values.
 This pattern is notable because ADJs and DETs typically precede nouns, as detailed in Appendix~\ref{sec:example}.
 Reducing \(\gamma\) leads to the selection of fewer green tokens, while simultaneously lowering \(\delta\) results in applying a smaller watermark logit to these chosen tokens.
 This combination effectively weakens the watermark, as it biases only a few tokens with relatively lower strength, thereby encouraging the selection of the token with the highest model logit.
 Applying a weaker watermark to tokens following ADJs and DETs promotes the selection of the next token with the highest model logit, which is most likely to be a noun.
 This approach thereby enhances both semantic coherence and syntactic consistency.

-Conversely, our method allocates increased values of \(\gamma\) and \(\delta\) following punctuation (PUNCT) tokens.
+Similarly, our method allocates increased values of \(\gamma\) and \(\delta\) following punctuation (PUNCT) tokens.
 Given the minimal constraints on subsequent tokens after PUNCT, as detailed in Appendix~\ref{sec:example}, our model potentially exploits this flexibility to embed a stronger watermark.
 It does so by putting more words into the green list (via assigning higher \(\gamma\) values) and enhancing the preference for these tokens through elevated \(\delta\) values.